cea-hpc/modules/README.md

 Authors
 -------

-This project was started by Mark Lakata.
-Current developers/maintainers are:
+Current core developers and maintainers are:

+ * Xavier Delaruelle <xavier.delaruelle@cea.fr>
+ * R.K.
+Owen <rk@owen.sj.ca.us>
  * Kent Mein <mein@cs.umn.edu>

- * Xavier Delaruelle <xavier.delaruelle@cea.fr>
+The following people have notably contributed to Modules and Modules would not be what it is without their contributions:

+ * Mark Lakata
+ * Harlan Stenn
+ * Leo Butler
+ * Robert Minsk
+ * Jens Hamisch
+ * Peter W. Osel
+ * John L. Furlani